2017 Blog Posts continued

 |The Lost World Redux|

-Lost World, the grand-daddy of expeditionary adventure films, was issued September 19 on a multi-region
+1925 Lost World, the grand-daddy of expeditionary adventure films, was issued September 19 on a

-Blu-ray which is the fullest restoration thus far.
-The original 10-reel version of The
+multi-region Blu-ray which is the fullest restoration thus far.
+The original 10-reel version of

-Lost World was reportedly withdrawn when RKO bought the rights to it and Conan Doyle’s
+The Lost World was reportedly withdrawn when RKO bought the rights to it and Conan

-1912 source novel to avoid litigation over their upcoming King Kong, which reuses a number
+Doyle’s 1912 source novel to avoid litigation over their upcoming King Kong, which

-I saw this over and over, I can’t recall how long it was.
-A standard theatrical reel was
+club showings.
+Though I saw this over and over, I can’t recall how long it was.
+A standard

 Later there were much shorter 8mm ‘home collector’ versions, consisting of a few minutes of dino-scene ‘highlights’, the first of these being issued by Encyclopedia Britannica films, which offered both standard-8 and 16mm reduction prints of ‘educational’ titles.
 Attempts at restoration go back to the laserdisc era.
 Eastman Kodak had been involved in restorations of silent classics like Nanook Of The North for the non-theatrical market, and archivist David Shepard would describe the painstaking process in the newsletter/catalogue put out by Blackhawk Films, which sold both 8mm and 16mm copies.
 With the rise of digital media, the collectors’-print market died off, but archivist David Shepard carried on independently, and one of his projects, in conjunction with the George Eastman Museum, was reconstruction of The Lost World.